Canoe & Kayak the Clinton River

 A rail system has been installed allowing for river users to place their vessel on rails, and drag it to the parking lot with minimal effort, and virtually no wear and tear on their equipment.

-Please note, when using the free option, vehicles cannot pull close to landing to pull vessel out.
+Please note, vehicles cannot pull close to landing to pull vessel out.

 Clinton River Water Trail Map